-“Access Protocols” means the passwords, access codes, technical specifications, connectivity standards or protocols, or other relevant procedures, as may be necessary to allow Customer to access the Company Services.
+“Access Protocols” means the passwords, access codes, technical specifications, connectivity standards or protocols, or other relevant procedures necessary to access the Company Services.

-“Content” means all information, in whatever form, including articles, case studies, images, stories, creative advertising, commentary, video, music, photographs, logos, trademarks, custom embedded objects and all other forms of media provided by Customer and its Authorized Users to Company in connection with Customer’s use of the Company Services.
+“Content” means all information, in whatever form, including articles, case studies, images, stories, creative advertising, commentary, video, music, photographs, logos, trademarks, custom embedded objects, and all other forms of media provided by Customer to Company in connection with Customer’s use of the Company Services.
 Customer Data is included in, and a subset of, Content.

 “Documentation” means the technical materials provided by Company to Customer in hard copy or electronic form describing the use and operation of the Company Services.

-“Intellectual Property Rights” means any and all now known or hereafter existing (a) rights associated with works of authorship, including copyrights, mask work rights, and moral rights; (b) trademark or service mark rights; (c) trade secret rights; (d) patents, patent rights, and industrial property rights; (e) layout design rights, design rights, and other proprietary rights of every kind and nature other than trademarks, service marks, trade dress, and similar rights; and (f) all registrations, applications, renewals, extensions, or reissues of the foregoing, in each case in any jurisdiction throughout the world.
+“Intellectual Property Rights” means any and all now known or hereafter existing (a) rights associated with works of authorship, including copyrights, mask work rights, and moral rights; (b) trademark or service mark rights; (c) trade secret rights; (d) patents, patent rights, and industrial property rights; (e) layout design rights, design rights; and (f) other proprietary rights of every kind and nature.

 “Professional Services” means professional services provided by Company to Customer as described in any Order Form, including services relating to, but not limited to, creative asset creation, animated ads, ad copywriting, video production, and Content strategy working sessions.